 Learning is always better with examples!
 To better explain the important specifications in this article, I'll be referencing a moving-coil dynamic mic, a ribbon dynamic mic, and a multi-pattern condenser mic.
 These microphones are popular examples of their class.
 They are:

 - Neumann U87AI (multi-pattern condenser microphone)

-Shure, Royer and Neumann is featured in My New Microphone’s Top 11 Best Microphone Brands You Should Know And Use.
+Shure, Royer and Neumann are featured in My New Microphone's Top 11 Best Microphone Brands You Should Know And Use.

 1. Frequency Response